 I. What Is a Coffee’s Flavor Profile?

 When you brew up your coffee, see if you can detect these same notes.
-Maybe you do, or maybe you taste and smell different notes.
+You may taste and smell different notes.
 This is the beauty of coffee: everyone’s experience is different.

-Now, before we dive deeper, how did espresso beans first appear on the commercial coffee scene?
+Before we dive deeper, let’s discuss how espresso beans first appeared in the commercial coffee scene.

 II.
 How Did Espresso Beans Originate?

-Single origin beans can be trickier to use when you’re making espresso.
-The delicate flavors means it’s much easier to either under-extract or over-extract single origin beans.
+Fast forward to 2020, and specialty roasters source such high-grade beans that there’s no longer any need to play around with flavors in this way.
+Single-origin beans can be trickier to use when you’re making espresso.
+The delicate flavors means it’s much easier to under-extract or over-extract single-origin beans.
 Blended beans are your best friend when you’re pulling those sort shots.